 Everyone is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.Anonymous

 The passion within our pursuit of self-worth and the process that leads to self-discovery allows each individual to grow and prosper as an individual, but our society places greater importance on conformity to the group, as this represents a safe and pre-existing pool of comfort and security that protects us from the potentially threatening and painful path that leads us towards who we are deep down within the depths of our souls.
-A proper, modern education should guide each of us down this path by enlightening, empowering and bringing out the best individual characteristics from individual people without forcing a ridged ideological structure onto our uniqueness for the sake of industrial era efficiency.
+Proper, modern education should guide each of us down this path by enlightening, empowering, and bringing out the best individual characteristics from individual people without forcing a rigid ideological structure onto our uniqueness for the sake of industrial era efficiency.

-Americans must redefine what education, knowledge and understanding means in the United States by approaching our current system with a nuanced and fresh perspective that considers the modern, digital and technological world that lies before us so that we may adapt to our environment and change our behavior and learning methods to evolve with our growing world.
-By addressing our past shortcomings, mistakes, failures and setbacks within the American education system, we as one nation with a united population can learn to grow and learn from one another by contributing our own ideas to the cultural equation, without condemning speech or beliefs that do not conform to our own subjective, ideological interpretation of the world.
+Americans must redefine what education, knowledge, and understanding mean in the United States by approaching our current system with a nuanced and fresh perspective that considers the modern, digital, and technological world that lies before us so that we may adapt to our environment and change our behavior and learning methods to evolve with our growing world.
+By addressing our past shortcomings, mistakes, failures, and setbacks within the American education system, we as one nation with a united population can learn to grow and learn from one another by contributing our own ideas to the cultural equation, without condemning speech or beliefs that do not conform to our own subjective, ideological interpretation of the world.

 Knowledge will forever govern ignorance; and a people who mean to be their own governors must arm themselves with the power which knowledge gives them.James Madison